 How does your workplace deal with benefits during the notice period?
 Is it standard to offer, or do employees have to bargain for it?

 [As with all of my posts, the above is not legal advice, but rather, legal information.
 As soon as benefit insurance issues are involved, there are many caveats, contractual exceptions and contextual variations to many situations.
-If benefit coverage is a specific issue for you, before making any decisions regarding termination, I would contact your workplace insurance company to clarify what are the policy’s terms and conditions.]
+If benefits coverage is a specific issue for you, before making any decisions regarding termination, I would contact your workplace insurance company to clarify what are the policy’s terms and conditions.]